 - Apply for the supplemental training in either mental health or substance use peer support specialist.
 The training to become a MHPS (Mental Health Peer Specialist) is a competitive process.
 If you are accepted, you will be sent an invoice for payment by credit card and information about the training.
 The current registration fee is $650.
 The supplemental training is a five day, 40 hour, classroom style training held in various cities around the state.
 Refer to our training calendar for details here.
 At the end of the supplemental training, you will get an email with a link to take an online knowledge assessment.
 Once you complete and pass the knowledge assessment you will receive instructions for downloading and printing a confirmation that you have successfully completed all the steps in the training process.
 You will need this document to apply for certification.

 - Apply for certification with (TCB) Texas Certification Board: Here or Wales Education Services: Here (Refer to their websites for information on how to apply, what documentation is needed, and the cost.
 Via Hope is not involved in this Certification process and cannot provide any additional information.The initial certification is valid for six months.
 During this time, you must complete 250 hours of supervised work experience.
 You may then apply for re-certification for a full two year certification period.

 Orientation and application for Core Training: Click here

-- Mental Health Peer Specialist Training, January 20-24, 2020 in Houston, TX.
+- Mental Health Peer Specialist Training, June 22-26, 2020 in Austin, TX.
 Orientation and application for Core Training: Click here.
-Application will be available by 5pm on December 6th.
+Application available by 5pm on May 11th.

-- Mental Health Peer Specialist Training, February 24-28, 2020 in Austin, TX.
+- Mental Health Peer Specialist Training, July 20-24, 2020 in Ft.
+Worth, TX.
 Orientation and application for Core Training: Click here.
-Application will be available by 5pm on January 10th.
+Application available by 5pm on June 8th.